CruXUCLA/bci-smarthome/README.md

 DatabaseReference databaseRef = FirebaseDatabase.getInstance().getReference();
 DatabaseReference LED1 = databaseRef.child(“devices”).child(“LED1”);
 ```
-**Note that LED1 will differ based on how you nested your children.**
+Note: the value of LED1 will differ based on how you nested your children.

 Above the `receiveMuseDataPacket` function, place this function:

 ```